abdel792/sayCurrentKeyboardLanguage/readme.md

 To install this globalPlugin, here is the procedure:

-*	Copy the file named 'getCurKeyboardLanguage.py' to the folowing directory: 'C:\Users\userName\AppData\Roaming\nvda\';
+*	 Copy the file named 'getCurKeyboardLanguage.py' to the folowing directory: 'C:\Users\userName\AppData\Roaming\nvda\globalPlugins\';
 *	 You must restart NVDA for the module to work.

 [1]: http://cyber25.free.fr/nvda-modules/getKeyboardLanguage.py